 Mark Ruffalo Still Has MCU Movies On His Contract

-By contrast, some MCU actors are facing the ends of their six-movie contracts with Avengers 4 - most notably, Captain America actor Chris Evans, and Thor actor Chris Hemsworth.
-While Hemsworth seems amenable to continuing as Thor in the wake of Thor: Ragnarok's success, Evans has openly said that Avengers 4 will be his last MCU movie., and many believe that Avengers 4 will be Robert Downey Jr.'s swansong as Tony Stark as well.
-As the biggest stars of the MCU depart, it will make room for the more sidelined characters to move into more prominent roles.
+By contrast, some MCU actors came to the end of their six-movie contracts with Endgame - most notably, Captain America actor Chris Evans, and Thor actor Chris Hemsworth.
+While Hemsworth seems amenable to continuing as Thor in the wake of Thor: Ragnarok's success, Evans has openly said that Avengers: Endgame is his last MCU movie, and Endgame also said a tearful goodbye to Robert Downey Jr.'s Iron Man.
+As the biggest stars of the MCU are departing, it will make room for the more sidelined characters to move into more prominent roles.

 Hulk Is An Easier Character To Keep Around Than Captain America Or Iron Man